 If you are considering using two yarns and want to get an idea for how they will blend, an online color mixer will give you a rough idea for how the colors might blend.
 I often use the www3schools color mixer to see how colors will blend in different proportions.

-If you have found this blog post helpful, sign up to be notified when Color Courage for Weavers launches!
+If you have found this blog post helpful, check out my Color Courage for Weavers online courses!